 Goodwill provides a wide range of training, placement and workforce development services to help people develop the skills they need to find jobs and become more independent.
 These services are offered at our Workforce Development Centers and are offered in partnership with area community colleges, the Division of Vocational Rehabilitation, the Department of Social Services, Mental Health and other community organizations.

 Goodwill’s Career Connections Centers offer free, personalized services to aid in your job search.
 Services include: resume-writing assistance, skills assessment, career counseling, access to computers and high-speed internet, help with interviewing skills and placement services.
-Centers are located in Asheville, Elkin, Hendersonville, Hickory, Lexington, Morganton, Mount Airy, Salisbury, Statesville, Waynesville, Wilkesboro and Winston-Salem.
-For more information, email firstname.lastname@example.org or call (336) 236-8021.
+Centers are located in Asheville, Elkin, Hendersonville, Hickory, Lexington, Mount Airy, Salisbury, Statesville, Waynesville, Wilkesboro and Winston-Salem.

 In partnership with Smart Start of Forsyth County, Goodwill offers parenting classes and learning luncheons for women who are pregnant and parents of children 0-5 years of age.
 S.T.E.P. educates participants on how vocational, economic, and parenting skills intertwine to provide a strong economic foundation for families with children.
 The program, which benefits Work First participants, is delivered in a classroom setting and helps clients develop coping strategies for balancing personal life while managing the requirements of a new job.
 For more information on Smart Start, visit www.smartstart-fc.org.

-The mission of Project Re-entry is to provide transition services for ex-offenders returning to Forsyth, Davidson, Davie, Rowan, Stokes, Surry, Yadkin, Buncombe, McDowell and Iredell Counties after serving active prison sentences.
-Project Reentry works through a system of pre- and post-release services that begin with inmates up to eighteen months prior to release.
+The mission of Project Re-entry is to provide transition services for former offenders returning to Buncombe, Davidson, Davie, Forsyth, Henderson, Iredell, McDowell, Rowan, Stokes, Surry, Wilkes and Yadkin Counties after serving active prison sentences.
+Project Re-entry establishes a system of pre- and post-release services that begin with inmates up to eighteen months prior to release.
 Long-term services continue after the inmates are released.
-Goodwill partners with the Piedmont Triad Regional Council and the Department of Corrections to offer employment and training services that help ex-offenders find jobs and become productive members of the community.
+Goodwill partners with the Criminal Justice Department of the Piedmont Triad Regional Council and its partner prisons within the Department of Public Safety to offer employment and training services that help former offenders find jobs and become productive members of the community.

 In partnership with the Division of Vocational Rehabilitation, Goodwill provides services to individuals with severe mental and physical disabilities.
 The Supported Employment Program enables these individuals to obtain competitive employment through job development and placement, job coaching and long-term retention services.
 Goodwill partners with area employers to identify job opportunities for Supported Employment clients and provides support services to ensure employer satisfaction and client success.